-Supportive Services- WIOA funds can support a variety of supportive services that enable an apprentice to participant in training.
+Supportive Services- WIOA funds can support a variety of supportive services that enable an apprentice to participate in training.
+These payments must be tied to the goals of the specific program.
 See NWPA Job Connect Supportive Services Policy for types of allowable supportive services and maximum limits.